raviydevops/duffle_CNAB_bundles/README.md

 The credentials set file will be generated in ~/.duffle/credentials/ directory.
 Modify the values of the credentials.
 For this app any values for AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY will work as it is a local setup.
-Also DYNAMODB_ENDPOINT_URL can be modified in the parameters section duffle.json file.
+Also DYNAMODB_ENDPOINT_URL can be modified in the parameters section of duffle.json file.

 ## Installing the bundle